Ideal spaces: An extension of structure spaces of rings: Introduction

 \section{Introduction}

 Stone introduced \cite{S37} a topology on the set of prime ideals of a Boolean ring.
 That topology is induced by a (Kuratowski) closure operator defined in terms of intersection and inclusion relations among ideals of the Boolean ring.
 These two relations respectively give kernel and hull maps (see Definition \ref{hkm}).
 The topology so obtained is now known as the Stone topology or the hull-kernel topology.
-In the special cases of rings of continuous functions and commutative normed rings, it has also been introduced on maximal ideals by Gelfand and Kolmogoroff \cite{GK39} (see also \cite{S39}) and by Gelfand and \v{S}ilov \cite{GS41} respectively.
+In the special cases of rings of continuous functions and commutative normed rings, it has also been introduced on maximal ideals by Gelfand and Kolmogoroff \cite{GK39} (see also \cite{GJ60,S39}) and by Gelfand and \v{S}ilov \cite{GS41} respectively.
 For the algebra of all continuous complex-valued functions, Loomis \cite{L53} considered the same topology on maximal ideals.

 Jacobson \cite{J45} (see also \cite{J56}) showed that the set of primitive ideals of an arbitrary ring may be endowed with a hull-kernel topology and he called the corresponding topological space the structure space of the ring.
 It was observed by McCoy \cite{M49} that the same topology may be considered on the set of generalised prime ideals defined therein.
 For the construction of an affine scheme, Grothendieck \cite{G60} considered it on prime ideals of a commutative ring, and called it the Zariski topology or the spectral topology.
 In \cite{HJ65} (see also \cite{H71}), Henriksen and Jerison studied the hull-kernel topology on minimal prime ideals of a commutative ring.
 In a more recent paper, Azizi \cite{A08} studied strongly irreducible ideals of a commutative ring endowed with the hull-kernel topology.
+A study of topologies on ideals and proper ideals of an $R$-module can be found in \cite{FFS16}, whereas primary ideals and principal ideals with constructible topologies have been studied in \cite{FS20}.
+In \cite{O16}, it has been shown that with the involvement of Zariski topology, every ideal has an irredundant representation in terms of irreducible ideals.
 Apart from studying properties of a hull-kernel topology on various settings as mentioned above, Hochster \cite{H67} (see also \cite{H69, DST19}) proved that the structure space of prime ideals of a commutative ring is spectral.